Get Your Webworm Merch!

 I’ve been a fan of Jess Johnson’s work for a long time.
 She refuses to blow her own trumpet, so let me: She’s amazing.
 Her work — often involving video, VR and textiles — has been exhibited worldwide, and she’s repped by galleries in New York, Australia, New Zealand and Japan.

-And for some reason — Jess has decided to design a whole line of original Webworm merch, including t-shirts, caps and stickers.
+And for some reason — Jess has decided to design a whole line of original Webworm merch, including t-shirts, caps, stickers and mugs.

 My favourites?
 Me, my friends, and my friends’ kids have worn some of them for you: